Kanishk-Chaudhary/Serverless-Messaging-Backend-with--AWS/README.md

 ![Send Message](images/Sender's-Output.png)

-- Use the AWS SDKs or AWS Management Console to send messages to the SQS queue (`ChatAPP`).
+- Use the AWS SDKs or AWS Management Console to send messages to the SQS queue.

 ### Receiving Messages